Build, Test, and Release Your Structured Data

 - If you see your structured data being crawled without errors, update your sitemap to have Google crawl those pages regularly.

 - If you find problems in your structured data, fix it, retest on URL Inspection, and request another index until everything looks good in the reports.
 Then deploy the rest of your pages.

 - Monitor your error rates periodically using the applicable Rich result status reports, especially after releasing new templates or updating your code.

 Fix existing pages

 - Sign up as a verified site owner of your site in Search Console.
 If Search Console notices any dramatic changes in error rates, you might be notified by email about the change.
-The email should provide guidance about how to check and fix your errors.

-- Periodically monitor your pages using the
+- Periodically monitor your pages using the applicable

-Search Console.
+reports.
 Here are some common reasons for errors:

 - If you see an increase in errors, perhaps you rolled out a new template that doesn't work, or your site interacts with the existing template in a new and bad way.

 - If you see a total decrease in structured data, check whether the

 sudden decrease in indexed structured data is matched by an